bprovanbessell/SATfeatPy/documentation/features.md

 - log alpha_v: powerlaw exponent
 - Q: modularity (for VIG)

-A variable incidence graph: Set of vertexes is the set of boolean variables - weights assigned to edges as follows W(x, y) = sum (1/(c choose 2)) where x and y are an element of c (c is the clause I am assuming)
+A variable incidence graph (VIG): Set of vertexes is the set of boolean variables - weights assigned to edges as follows W(x, y) = sum (1/(c choose 2)) where x and y are an element of c (c is the clause I am assuming)

-Clause variable incidence graph: set of vertexes is set of variables and clauses, weight function: w(x, c) = 1/|c| if x elem c
+Clause variable incidence graph (CVIG): set of vertexes is set of variables and clauses, weight function: w(x, c) = 1/|c| if x elem c
 0 otherwise